tyoung3/sw/README.md

 ## Network Definition Files

-A network definition file consists of a list of streams(aka dataflows); and may also contain subnet definitions, INCLUDE and PREFIX statements, and comments.
+A network definition file (in the SWIRL language[see below]) consists of a list of streams(aka dataflows); and may also contain subnet definitions, INCLUDE and PREFIX statements, and comments.